BOARD OF DIRECTORS

 KEMRI is governed by a Board of Directors (BOD) which is responsible for all policy matters, and is composed of a Chairman, seven gazetted/appointed members and four ex-officio members representing various Government Ministries, including the National Commission for Science, Technology and Innovation.
 KEMRI’s Chief Executive Officer, who is the Principal Accounting Officer of the Institute, is a board member.
 The Corporation Secretary also serves as secretary to the Board of Management.In order to ensure efficient delivery of Board mandates, the Board operates through the following four (4) Board Committees namely:-

-4. Scientific Research and Innovation Committee
+4. Scientific Research and Innovations Committee (SRIC)

 Committees of the Board

-Finance and Development Committee
+Finance and General-Purpose Committee (FGPC)

-Audit Committee
+Board Audit Committee (BAC)

 The Director, Kenya Medical Research Institute (KEMRI)